-The student must score a 4 or higher on an approved International Baccalaureate (IB) Programme for each Keystone Exam content area in which the student does not have a numeric or non-numeric score of Proficient or Advanced.
+The student must score a 4 or higher on an approved International Baccalaureate (IB) Programme Exam for each Keystone Exam content area in which the student achieved less than Proficient.

-For example, a student who scored Proficient in only the Keystone Literature Exam would need to satisfy the following under this criterion:
+For example, a student who only demonstrated Proficiency or better in the Keystone Literature Exam would need to satisfy the following under this criterion:

-- 1. Meet local grade-based requirements for both Algebra 1 and Biology, and - 2.
+- 1. Achieve local grade-based requirements in both the Algebra 1 and the Biology courses, and - 2.
 Score a 4 or better on approved IB Exams for Algebra I and Biology aligned courses (see chart below).

-NOTE: IB Exams aligned to more than one content area may only be attributed to one Keystone Exam (e.g., a score of 4 or better on IB Chemistry may be attributed only to Algebra I or Biology, not both).
+Note: IB Exams aligned to more than one content area may only be attributed to one Keystone Exam (e.g., a score of 4 or better on IB Chemistry may be attributed only to Algebra I or Biology, not both).